 What does CodeSignal cost in 2026?

-How does the CodeSignal Coding Score factor into cost-justification?
+How does the CodeSignal credit model work?

 Is CodeSignal cheaper than HackerRank?